 In almost every community, it is appropriate to dial 911 (or 311 or 411-the local emergency line), which is a free call from pay phones, to seek help in a weather emergency.
 Operators at these call centers will tell callers where they can get shelter and will generally ask for information that they can relay back to rescue workers.
 They might want to know how many other homeless people are with the one who is calling and whether any of those people have known vulnerabilities or medical problems.
 The police will not necessarily be available to transport stranded people, but the city or the health department may have made transportation arrangements with a local organization or volunteers.

 [i] The federal statute establishing the backup system for emergency responses is 42 USC § 5121 et seq.
 (2007).
 There is a wealth of information available in William C. Nicholson, Emergency Response and Emergency Management Law, (2003).
-Note that the National Coalition for the Homeless has collected data about community standards for helping homeless people when temperatures are very cold.
+Note that the National Coalition for the Homeless has collected city phone numbers to call for help in a weather emergency as well as data about community standards for helping homeless people when temperatures are very cold.
 In a lawsuit, this data could be used to assert either that a particular community is below par or is doing as well as any ordinary community would do.

 [ii] To find state laws authorizing local governments to make emergency plans, link from the list of links to each state government’s emergency service agencies at http://www.statelocalgov.net/50states-public-safety.cfm.
 If that doesn’t work, look in the state code under “disaster preparation” and “emergency planning.”
 At least one of those phrases should get you to the right information.
 See also: Howard D. Swanson, The Delicate Art of Practicing Municipal Law Under Conditions of Hell and High Water, 76 N.D.
 L. Rev. 487 (2000), which is a detailed explanation of how local government adjusts to best help the public in disasters.
 It has a list of state emergency statutes in footnote 10.